datarefuge/workflow/harvesting-toolkit/README.md

 ## What do Harvesters do?
 Harvesters take the "uncrawlable" data and try to figure out how to actully capture it based on the recommendations of the Researchers.
 This is a complex task which can require substantial technical expertise, and which requires different techniques for different tasks.

+## Important notes

+- **Researchers and Harvesters**
+  - Researchers and Harvesters should work very closely together as their work will feed from each other and much communication is needed between the two roles.
+  - For instance they could work in pairs or in small groups.
+    - In some cases, a single person might be both a Researcher and a Harvester.
+  - Note that in the Uncrawlable Action spreadsheet, Researchers and Harvesters share the same tab.
+  - As a Harvester, make sure to check out the [Researchers documentation](research.md) to familiarize yourself with their role.

+- **The notion of "meaningful dataset"**
+  - Your role is to harvest datasets that are complete and *meaningful*.
+By meaningful we mean: "will the bag make sense to a scientist"?
+  - For instance, if a dataset is composed of a spreadsheet without any accompanying key or explanation of what the data represents, it might be completely impossible for a scientist to use it.

 ## Getting set up as a Harvester
   - Apply to become a Harvester
     - By asking your DataRescue guide or by filling out [this form](Link coming soon)